You may have heard friends who are joining the military discussing how they have to go to MEPS and how exciting it is. What exactly is MEPS?

-13. Processing starts early at the MEPS - You must report on time.
+- Processing starts early at the MEPS.
+You must report on time.

 The typical process at MEPS is:

-The MEPS is a Department of Defense joint-service organization staffed with military and civilian professionals.
-MEPS personnel determine applicants' physical qualifications, aptitude and moral standards as set by each branch of military service.
+MEPS is a Defense Department joint-service organization staffed with military and civilian professionals.
+MEPS personnel determine applicants' physical qualifications, aptitude and moral standards, as set by each branch of military service.